 Over or under watering

 If you give your cannabis plants too much water, it can suffocate the roots and prevent them from taking on oxygen which eventually leads to root rot.
 On the flipside if they receive too little water, they won’t be able to absorb enough nutrients, which can also cause the leaves to yellow.
-Watering cannabis plants is a bit of a balancing act and its really important to learn how to properly water your plants.
-A simple rule of thumb is to feel the top 3-5cm of soil.
-If its dry then they could probably do with watering, if it is moist then leave them and check again the following day.

 What to look for:

 The leaves of your plants will start to droop slightly.
-Feel the top layer of soil—if it is very dry, they are probably underwatered; if the soil is damp, they are likely overwatered.
+Feel the top layer of soil, if it is very dry, they are probably underwatered; if the soil is damp, they are likely overwatered.

 How to fix:

-To fix overwatering, make sure your pots are draining properly drainage and reduce watering your plants.
+To fix overwatering, make sure your pots are draining properly and reduce watering your plants.
 You need to make sure the soil is drying out enough between waterings to prevent root rot.
-If you suspect you have underwatered your plants, you need to give them more water or water them more frequently.
-Using a moisture meter can help you to maintain the perfect soil moisture levels.
+Lifting the pots before watering will also help you determine how much moisture is inside the growing medium.

 pH issues or nutrient lockout